yonaskolb/XcodeGen/Docs/Usage.md

 ```

 ### xcodebuild environment variables
-You can also always overide any build settings on CI when building by passing specific build settings to xcodebuild like so:
+You can also always override any build settings on CI when building by passing specific build settings to xcodebuild like so:

 ```sh
 DEVELOPMENT_TEAM=XXXXXXXXX xcodebuild ...